Digital workplaces in times of crisisMarch 25, 2020

 In the long run, this “unplanned” type of development may cause confusion and time loss: employees and stakeholders have to find their way in a sea of usernames, passwords, and login URLs.
 Sometimes they deal with extra processes to migrate information from one space to another in order to complete one single task.
 And security can fall short when there are many different requirements to comply with, and one busy IT team trying to tackle them all.

-Bringing tools and resources together is one of the secret goals of the digital workplace.
+Bringing tools and resources together is one of the secret goals of the digital workplace transformation.
 Following the analogy of the “house” for your company, a digital workplace should hold and store all basic stuff that your employee needs to be able to do their work comfortably every day.
-That means tools, apps, resources, documents, policies, contact information, statuses, favorite links, operations, business intelligence, and every other type of useful data that comes to mind.
+That means collaboration tools, apps, resources, documents, policies, contact information, statuses, favorite links, operations, business intelligence, and every other type of useful data that comes to mind.

 Integration starts with good, simple catalogs and dashboards designed according to your different employee groups’ needs.
 While it sounds simple, it is a big company-wide effort that carries enormous benefits.
 On one hand, infrastructure integration allows you to have connectivity and good communication throughout your digital environment.
 On the other, compiling different types of information in an organized and findable manner will enable you to break down silos, create insights, and leverage your company’s memory.
 That’s a technology win-win.